By Soham Chatterjee and Bijoy Anandoth Koyitty

 A leaner U.S. defense budget means there will be less scope for big defense programs, but drone makers are betting that a focus on intelligence gathering and risking fewer lives in combat will keep the market growing.

-"There's a very large unmanned need for information gathering and communication relay," said Tim Conver, Chief Executive of AeroVironment Inc
+"There's a very large unmanned need for information gathering and communication relay," said Tim Conver, Chief Executive of AeroVironment Inc <AVAV.O>, which is a leader in small UAVs with its popular Raven and Puma models.

 "We are committed to creating a business as a stratosphere satellite," Conver told Reuters.